Guest Blog Post Written by Jim Struble

 I would encourage every credit union to take a page out of the Mayo Clinic book!
 View the challenges of today as an opportunity to further align your culture with the credit union brand.
 As cooperatives, listening is in our credit union DNA… take this principle to the next level and apply it internally too!
 Are your employees encouraged to speak up with their ideas?
 Do you have reasoning, structure, and limits to the feedback vehicles your team has?
 At a cooperative, they should.

 At Electro Savings Credit Union, we launched ‘The Power of You’ program within my first two months to do just that.
-Our staff are encouraged to submit their ideas on how we can improve profit or decrease costs with the stipulation that their ideas can only be implemented if they “have no negative impact to our members.”
+Our staff is encouraged to submit their ideas on how we can improve profit or decrease costs with the stipulation that their ideas can only be implemented if they “have no negative impact to our members.”
 If their ideas are chosen, they receive a $250 bonus and (after 6 months) 10% of the projected income or savings for the year!
 Since rolling out the program we have implemented (or are implementing) two of the ideas, with others being submitted on a regular basis.
 The ideas selected will save the credit union thousands and pay thousands to our staff!
-(I invite you to read about our all-staff meeting launching The Power of You and the preview movie trailer we made to get out staff excited prior to it.)
+(I invite you to read about our all-staff meeting launching The Power of You and the preview movie trailer we made to get our staff excited prior to it.)